girlscript-blr/code-with-girlscript-bangalore/CONTRIBUTING.md

 If there are any changes suggested by the reviewers, do make the same and follow to steps to update:

+- stage the changes, using command: `git add .`.
 - commit the changes, using command: `git commit -m "Commit Message"`.
 - rebase the branch, using command: `git rebase master`.
 - squash the commits, using command: `git stash`.